Walnussbaer/SurvCovid/README.md

 # SurvCovid
-Repository for SurvCovid, a game against the Covid19 pandemic.
+Repository for SurvCovid, a game against the Covid19 pandemic...